-All Long-Term Pass and IPA holders are required to submit a health declaration within 3 days prior to the date of arrival.
+Short-Term visitors will need to submit a health declaration within 3 days prior to the date of arrival.
 The health declaration can be submitted via the SG Arrival Card (SGAC) e-Service.

 For procedures upon arriving in Singapore, including Stay-Home Notice (SHN) requirements, please click the icons below.